jsebguerrero/bert-word-embeddings-automatic-extraction/README.md

 ````

+6. All extracted files are in JSON format.
+With one line per line of input containing the BERT activations from each Transformer layer specified in layers (-1 is the final hidden layer of the Transformer, etc.)

 # Notes:
 * Layers are expressed with negative index
 * The bert folder shall remain with its original name